Zero Conditional

 - I do not drive if the traffic is bad.

-Point 2: The zero conditional uses when instead of if in some cases.
+Point 2: The zero conditional can use when instead of if in some cases.

 - I do not walk to work if it rains.